Pet Age to Human Years Calculator

 Our pet age conversion model is updated annually using the latest veterinarian recommendations, longevity research, breed-specific lifespan charts, and studies on biological aging.
 This ensures our tool remains accurate and reliable for pet owners worldwide.

-Pet Age to Human Years Conversion Formula Breakdown
+Pet Age to Human Years Conversion Formulas by Species

 Every species ages differently, and no single formula can represent all pets accurately.
 Our calculator uses species-specific, size-specific, and lifestyle-specific data to estimate human-equivalent age.
 Below is a simplified breakdown of how different pets age and how their human-year conversions work.